Funding for Equipment

 Grants for Rural and Native Alaskan Villages

-Aims to provide households and businesses in rural communities or native villages in Alaska with clean, reliable drinking water and waste disposal systems.
+Aims to provide households and businesses in rural communities or Native villages in Alaska with clean, reliable drinking water and waste disposal systems.
 Provides funds to remove sanitation barriers to improve the health and hygiene of residents in remote and isolated areas of Alaska.

 Applications accepted on an ongoing basis